tenaibms/LR2OOL/README.md

 By default, press `<Insert>` to open the menu.
 This can be changed to whatever you wish.
 To uninject the mod, press `<End>`.
 This currently cannot be changed.

+To save your config, you can either press the button `Save Config` or close the game, as the config will save automatically as well.

 ### Additional SRC_NUMBER Indexes
 | Index | Value                                  |
 |-------|----------------------------------------|